christianzoeller/christianzoeller/README.md

 Some points about me:

-- 🌍 My native language is German, but I'm fluent in English and starting to get conversational in Japanese.
+- 🌍 My native language is German, but I'm fluent in English and conversational in Japanese.
 - 🇯🇵 I've made the move to Japan in early 2025.
-- ✍️ Currently, I'm working on creating a blog to write about my travels and language learning journey.
-- 🔧 I mainly use [GitLab](https://gitlab.com/christianzoeller) for development,
+- 🔧 I mainly use [GitLab](https://gitlab.com/christianzoeller) for development.
-  so this is where you'll find CI/CD pipelines.
 - 👀 What I'm interested in:
     - 💻 Coding
     - 📓 Language Learning